Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Discussion

-We discuss \textit{when} and \textit{why} model collaboration with weak experts improves augmentation data quality.
-Weak experts $W$ are most helpful when augmentation must preserve specific domain terminologies while allowing flexibility in how the rest of the text is written.
-By identifying these critical tokens upfront, the generalist $G$ can vary style and phrasing without changing the medical meaning, achieving higher Preservation and lower Hallucination Rates (\Cref{tab:pr_hr}).
+We discuss \textit{when} and \textit{why} model collaboration with weak experts improves augmentation quality.
+Weak experts $W$ are most beneficial when augmentation must preserve domain-specific terminologies while allowing flexibility elsewhere.
+By identifying critical tokens upfront, the generalist $G$ can vary style and phrasing without changing medical meanings, achieving higher PR and lower HR (\Cref{tab:pr_hr}).